quii/learn-go-with-tests/command-line.md

 This is a subjective discussion.
 One could argue that you do not want to pollute your package's API with code to facilitate tests.

-In the presentation ["Advanced Testing with Go"](https://speakerdeck.com/mitchellh/advanced-testing-with-go?slide=53) by Mitchell Hashimoto it is described how at HashiCorp they advocate doing this so that users of the package can write tests without having to re-invent the wheel writing stubs.
-In our case this would mean anyone using our poker package wont have to create their own stub `PlayerStore` if they wish to work with our code.
+In the presentation ["Advanced Testing with Go"](https://speakerdeck.com/mitchellh/advanced-testing-with-go?slide=53) by Mitchell Hashimoto, it is described how at HashiCorp they advocate doing this so that users of the package can write tests without having to re-invent the wheel writing stubs.
+In our case, this would mean anyone using our `poker` package won't have to create their own stub `PlayerStore` if they wish to work with our code.

 Anecdotally I have used this technique in other shared packages and it has proved extremely useful in terms of users saving time when integrating with our packages.